Graduate Student Continuation Policy

 - Warn: A warning letter will be issued to students whose cumulative or quarterly GPA has dropped below 3.0 for one quarter, or those who are not meeting performance expectations related to milestones, annual review, research capability or other academic progress measures.

-- Probation: A probation letter will be issued if a student has a cumulative or quarterly GPA less than 3.0, or if he/she is deficient in performance expectations for two consecutive quarters.
+- Probation: A probation letter will be issued if a student has a cumulative or quarterly GPA less than 3.0, or if they are deficient in performance expectations for two consecutive quarters.

 - Final Probation: After at least one quarter of probation, a recommendation of final probation will be issued if a student has a cumulative or quarterly GPA less than 3.0 or has not met performance expectations for three consecutive quarters.

 - Drop: After at least one quarter of final probation, HCDE may recommend a student be dropped from the program if performance expectations remain deficient.
-If the Graduate School approves the decision, the student will be immediately dropped from the University of Washington.
+If the Graduate School approves the decision, the student will be immediately dropped from the HCDE PhD program.

 An action of "Warn" will not appear on the student's permanent record/transcript.
 Only actions of "Probation," "Final Probation," and "Drop" will appear on the student's permanent record/transcript.

-Questions regarding satisfactory progress should be addressed to the Student Services Manager.
+Questions regarding satisfactory progress should be addressed to the Director of Academic Services.